Social Media Content Creator Jobs in USA with Visa Sponsorship

 What visa options exist for content creators beyond H-1B?

 The O-1A visa for extraordinary ability is worth considering if you have documented achievements such as a substantial social following, press coverage in major outlets, speaking engagements, or industry awards.
 It has no annual cap or lottery, making it more accessible on timing.
 The EB-1A green card follows similar criteria for permanent residence.
-Australians should also evaluate the E-3 visa, which is exclusive to Australian nationals and has far lower competition than the H-1B.
+Australians should also evaluate the E-3 visa, which is exclusive to Australian nationals and has far lower competition than the H-1B visa.

 Which employers are most likely to sponsor a Social Media Content Creator?